Col. Homer Garrison, Jr. Gallery

 -- Stephen F. Austin, March 1823

 Rangers & Surveyors: A Linked Tradition

-During the colonial, Republic and statehood days of Texas, it was not unusual for a man to combine the duties of Texas Ranger and Surveyor.
-Early surveyors had to be able to defend themselves while measuring the land, and it was logical to combine the two skills into one.
-Beginning with Stephen F. Austin, surveyors were required to use the vara as the standard unit of length and mark every corner of a survey.
-Every property line was marked, and careful notes and plats were made for each survey.
-While a typical survey party consisted of a surveyor, two chain carriers, trail blazers a cook and a guide, many parties were accompanied by armed guards.
+During the colonial, Republic, and statehood days of Texas, it was not unusual for a man to combine the duties of Texas Ranger and Surveyor.
+Early surveyors had to be able to defend themselves against any threat while measuring the land, so many surveyors also made great Rangers.
+Beginning with Stephen F. Austin, surveyors were required to use the Mexican vara as the standard unit of length and mark every corner of a survey.
+While a typical survey party consisted of a surveyor, two chain carriers, trailblazers, a cook, and a guide, many parties were accompanied by armed guards.
 After Texas was annexed into the United States in 1845, it retained control over its public lands.

 Behind the Symbol: Texas Ranger Badges and Commissions

-The Texas Rangers were organized into two groups following Civil War Reconstruction.
+The Texas Rangers were organized into two groups following Reconstruction.
 The Frontier Battalion (1874-1901) operated state-wide, and the Special Forces (1874-1881) were stationed between the Rio Grande and Nueces Rivers.
 Under the command of the Texas Adjutant General, Rangers were charged with protecting Texas from Indian and bandit raids.
-Beginning in the 1880s, each Ranger carried a Warrant of Authority and Descriptive List.
+Beginning in the 1880s, each Ranger carried a Warrant of Authority and a Descriptive List.
 These documents provided proof of the Ranger’s authority and a physical description.
-Ranger badges first appear during the Frontier Battalion Era, when their focus shifted from frontier defense to keeping order in the new settlements.
+Ranger badges first appeared during the Frontier Battalion Era, when their focus shifted from frontier defense to law enforcement.